Typhoon Amy (1991): Impact

 Due to the large size of the circulation of Amy, volcanic ash from erupting Mount Pinatubo in the Philippines was blown towards Manila, prompting the closure of Manila International Airport.
 Volcanic debris from Mount Pinatubo's slopes loosened by heavy rain destroyed approximately 500 houses throughout the country, including 300 in Floridablanca, 50 in Santa Rita, and 130 in Concepcion.
 About 7,000 people were forced to flee their homes in eight towns across the Pampanga and Tarlac provinces due to the threat of mudflows, including at least 1,200 in Tarlac.
 Seven people there were rescued from floodwaters near a river.
 Floodwaters from the Abacan River resulted in the destruction of three bridges.
-A 43-year-old man died when his jeep fell in an embankment on Mindoro Island.
+A 43-year-old man died when his jeep fell into an embankment on Mindoro Island.
 Offshore, a 460 t ship Emerald capsized, resulting in the rescue of 83 passengers and 21 crewmen in addition to two deaths and two others missing.
-In the Taiwan Strait, a Cypriot ship Blue River with 31 crew members on board vanished in high seas.
+In the Taiwan Strait, a Cypriot ship Blue River with 31 crew members on board vanished on high seas.
 None of the crew survived.

 The outer fringes of the typhoon lashed Taiwan, resulting in high winds and triggering landslides that blocked roads.
 The Kaohsiung International Airport was closed due to the storm.
 Strong winds snapped power lines, leaving 460,000 households without electricity.
 A man was killed when his car rammed a truck in heavy rain while two fisherman caught in high waves were presumed to have drowned.